 Why perform integration tests?

 Integration testing is a type of software testing that ensures that all components of the applications work together as expected.

-The objective of integration testing is to verify whether or not the integration of various modules and components in an application meets the requirements of the user as well as the technical and performance requirements of the organisation.
+The objective of integration testing is to verify whether or not the integration of various modules and components in an application meets the requirements of the user as well as the technical and performance testing requirements of the organization.

 Some of the reasons why system integration testing is commonplace today include:

 • Different developers use different logic when they’re developing modules even for the same software application.
 Integration testing is the only way to ensure that separate modules work together as they should.

 • When data travels from one module to another, the structure of that data might change, and some values can be removed.
 This can cause significant issues in the operation of the modules.